Good Deeds Day is a global day that unites people from 100 countries to do good deeds for the benefit of others and the planet.

 The organisation was established in May, 2012 and is registered with the Malawi Government through the office of Registrar General, Council for Non-Governmental Organization (CONGOMA) and NGO Board of Malawi.

-It is the current Chair of Network of Volunteer Groups in Malawi (NEVOG) a network of 42 member organizations which coordinate Good Deeds Day activities across Malawi.
+It is the current Chair of Good Deeds Day Malawi a network of over 40 member organizations that participate in Good Deeds Day activities across Malawi.

 CISE Malawi has been implementing “Civic Engagement to keep girls in safe schools” This project is aimed at enhancing dialogue between communities, service providers and duty bearers in education through utilizing a social accountability approach (Citizen Voice and Action) to keep girls in school rather than marrying them off for dowry.